marcionicolau/datacamp/README.md

 ```

 ###Uploading chapters to datacamp.com
 Every chapter is described in its corresponding `chapterX.Rmd` file.
-The first time you create a chapter, it's a good idea to start from the `chapter1.Rmd` template that was generated using `author_course("course_name")`.
+The first time that you create a chapter, it is a good idea to start from the `chapter1.Rmd` template that was generated using `author_course("course_name")`.
 This template contains information about the markup language, different types of exercises, etc.
 ```yml
 # chapter1.Rmd scaffold
 ---